notofonts/noto-docs/src/descriptions/NotoSerifTelugu.md

-Noto Serif Telugu is a modulated (“serif”) design for texts in the Telugu script.
+Noto Serif Telugu is a modulated (“serif”) design for texts in the Indic _Telugu_ script.
 It has multiple weights, contains 728 glyphs, 11 OpenType features, and supports 163 characters from 4 Unicode blocks.